MatthewYork/DateTools/README.md

 //Time Ago: 4s
 ```

+Thanks to Jon Hocking for his work on [PrettyTimestamp](https://github.com/jonhocking/PrettyTimestamp), which the majority of these are from.

 ####Date Components

 There is a lot of boilerplate associated with getting date components from an NSDate.
 You have to set up a calendar, use the desired flags for the components you want, and finally extract them out of the calendar.